pilgrimtabby/pilgrim-autosplitter/03-customize-splits.md

 {: .example }
 `001_mysplit_[120].png` Don't look for the next split image for 2 minutes after this split.

+## Reset Wait

+Force the splitter not to look for the [reset image](#reset-type) for `value` seconds after the first split.
+This value MUST be in the reset image's filename -- putting it into the filename of another image won't do anything.

+This is useful if, for example, your reset image is the same as your start image and you want to make sure you don't reset immediately after starting.

+Insert the value between percent signs: `%value%`.

+This setting ONLY works with reset splits `{r}`.

+Default: `0`

+{: .example }
+`100_my_reset_split_%10%_{r}.png` The reset image won't be looked for or triggered for ten seconds after the first split image is found.

 ## Loops

 Force a split to loop.
 Useful if consecutive splits use the same image.